 - (a) (i) a casual employee is an employee who is engaged and paid as such. - (ii) each casual engagement stands alone with a minimum payment to be made in respect to each engagement as prescribed in the following table. - (iii) Table:

 Stream Minimum payment

-Career firefighter and Communications As for 3 hours' work

-Rural As for 2 hours' work
+Fire and rescue Communications Rural fire service As for 2 hours' work

 Auxiliary firefighter As for 1 hours' work